 The annual review of the terms of reference is designed to ensure that they remain appropriate and compliant with relevant legislation and guidelines, and to ensure that the focus of the Committee’s work has addressed these priorities.

 The Committee meets at least twice per year, but will arrange for additional meetings as appropriate.

-The membership of the Committee consists of five lay members of Council, and are for the period of this report, as follows:
+The membership of the Committee consists of five lay members of Council, and for the period of this report, was as follows:

 - Chair of Remuneration Committee – Quentin Woodley

 - Pro-Chancellor – David Gray

 - Lay nominees of Council – Ed Anderson, Caroline Johnstone and Amanda Mellor